cse110-sp24-group7/warmup-exercise/background-docs.md

 ## Intended Purpose

-When the user hovers their mouse over a selection, the background gradient changes to emphasize the mood.
-The color of the gradient should change through an animation when the mouse hovers over.
+When the user hovers their mouse over a selection, the background gradient changes to emphasize the mood by using an animation.

 ## Implementation/Syntax Approaches?